Frederick A. Miller House: Miller family residence

 The house was built for Frederick A. Miller, president of the H.C.
 Godman Co., the city's first and largest shoe manufacturer.
 At the time of its construction, he was the vice president and general manager of that company, co-founded by his father.
+Miller's wife, Roberta, hosted a reception promoting the Equal Rights Amendment in the residence in 1934, one of the first such events in the state of Ohio.
 Miller died in 1945, and his wife remarried, rarely used the house while living in New York, and sold it in 1950.
-From that year until 1983, the Monastery of Discalced Carmelite Nuns owned and occupied the building; afterward it became a private residence once again.
+In October of the same year, a group of cloistered Carmelite nuns purchased the property and used it as a monastery.